You’re your own boss as a freelance graphic designer — which means you have to price your own services. The question is: how much should you charge?

 PUTTING YOUR STRATEGY INTO PRACTICE

 Once you have decided to take up a project, it always helps to get the price out in the open sooner than later.
 In negotiations, the first party to say a number is usually in an adversarial position.
-One way is to ask for the client’s budget as soon as possible, without stating your rates.
+As such, ask for the client’s budget as soon as possible, without stating your rates.
 Once the client has given you a number, you can then tailor a package accordingly.

 As an alternative, you can provide price packages on your site.
 For example, you can offer a basic logo package with 2 concepts and one round of changes for $100, and a premium service at $500 which includes 5 concepts along with unlimited revisions.
 This way, you can cover all your bases while catering to a wider audience.